Just go to sleep, she begged. Please just fall asleep.

 Even Papyrus had once had the intention of capturing her for Undyne, hoping that this act of valor would induct him into the royal guard.
 He had met Frisk at the edge of Snowdin Town to conduct his battle.
-Quite a quarrel it was, as the skeleton thrust obstacle after obstacle in her direction, Frisk barely able to dodge them all.
-And in the end, both sides were about ready to keel over.
+Quite a quarrel it had been, as the skeleton thrust obstacle after obstacle in her direction, Frisk barely able to dodge them all.
+And in the end, both sides had been about ready to keel over.
 Papyrus had landed his share of blows, and the child her own.

 "Well!" he had said, huffing at every other word.
 "It's clear...you can't! *huff* Defeat me!!!"
 He propped himself upon his knees and pointed.
 "Yeah!!!
 I can see you shaking in your boots!!!"

-Frisk actually was shaking, but not out of fear, as Papyrus had concluded.
-The two had brawled in the wintry weather for a solid ten minutes, and although he most likely felt nothing, Frisk was about to become an ice sculpture.
+Frisk actually had been shaking, but not out of fear, as Papyrus had concluded.
+The two had brawled in the wintry weather for a solid ten minutes, and although he most likely had felt nothing, Frisk had been a few moments away from becoming an ice sculpture.

-"Therefore I," the skeleton resumed, "the Great Papyrus, elect to grant you pity!!!"
+"Therefore I," the skeleton had resumed, "the Great Papyrus, elect to grant you pity!!!"

-The child furrowed her brow.
-"What?" she asked, considering if she had possibly heard him wrong—perhaps the cold was starting to get to her.
+The child had furrowed her brow.
+"What?" she had asked, considering if she had possibly heard him wrong—perhaps the cold was starting to get to her.

-"I will spare you, human!!!" he said.
+"I will spare you, human!!!" he had claimed.
 "Now is your chance to accept my mercy!"

-"W—well..." she said, the skeleton looking up at her.
+"W—well..." she had said, the skeleton looking up at her.
 "Maybe.."
 Frisk froze, though not a result of the chilly air that surrounded her.
-At first thought, it didn't seem like a bad idea, but something about this decision didn't feel right.
+At first thought, it hadn't seemed like a bad idea, but something about this decision didn't feel...wise.
 But nevertheless she carried on with it.
-"Let's be friends, then," she offered, immediately realizing that she was in for something.
+"Let's be friends, then," she had offered, immediately realizing that she was in for something.
 She knew not what, but it was certainly "something".

-And if it weren't for his sudden offer of mercy, one of the two would have eventually been dead.
+And if it hadn't been for his sudden offer of mercy, one of the two would have eventually been dead.
 Why couldn't any of the other monsters have been that kind?
 If any of them had done as the skeleton had and just left her alone, maybe they would still be alive, and Frisk wouldn't be a murderer.
-The remembrance was not a happy memory; it had only turned back on her again, reminding her of what she had done.

-Frisk turned to lay on her back, and felt nothing.
-Nothing but shame wash over her.
+Frisk lay on her back, and felt nothing but shame wash over her.

 "See you soon," Papyrus concluded, with the hope that he would find the child in the Underground shortly.